-At the Achievement Center, our experienced staff provide support to children and families challenged with mental health concerns.
+At the Achievement Center of LECOM Health, our experienced staff provide support to children and families challenged with mental health concerns.
 We offer a variety of mental health services to help families build strong relationships and equip them with skills to better manage their child’s behaviors.
 Listening to each family’s concerns and helping them problem solve together, helps to create more open communication and builds a stronger foundation for their success.

 Group therapy includes traditional opportunities for members to talk and share their experiences.
 Group therapy also includes interactive and engaging activities that require group members to practice new skills.
 Groups may use props, art materials, instruments and technology to help process and learn.

 Each group therapy session is led by 1-2 facilitators, depending on group size.
 All facilitators are experienced therapists and most are licensed professional counselors.
 All staff who lead groups are encouraging facilitators, with special creativity, energy, and skills aimed at ensuring an effective progression of group process and individual progress.